agiocochook/drl_p1_navigation/README.md

 * Learning rate: 7e-4

-These are mostly the same as the hyperaparameters used in the DQN exercise (https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/exercise/dqn_agent.py) but with the learning rate i ncreased slightly.
-The original learning rate from that code is 5e-4.
+These are mostly the same as the hyperaparameters used in the DQN exercise (https://github.com/udacity/deep-reinforcement-learning/blob/master/dqn/exercise/dqn_agent.py) but with the learning rate increased slightly.
+The original learning rate from that notebook is 5e-4.

 ## Model architectures for nerual network

 Since the input to the Q-network takes as input states rather than pixels from a game screen, the Q network consists of two hidden fully connected layers consisting of 64 units each with ReLu activation functions on the layers.
 The model network used here is shown below

-QNetwork(
+QNetwork(<br />
-  (fc1): Linear(in_features=37, out_features=64, bias=True)
+  (fc1): Linear(in_features=37, out_features=64, bias=True)<br />
-  (fc2): Linear(in_features=64, out_features=64, bias=True)
+  (fc2): Linear(in_features=64, out_features=64, bias=True)<br />
-  (fc3): Linear(in_features=64, out_features=4, bias=True)
+  (fc3): Linear(in_features=64, out_features=4, bias=True)<br />
 )

 ## Ideas for future work

 ### Easiest
-* Dqn with prioritized exp replay (Schaul et al. 2016): Associates high importance to transitions from the memory biuffer that have a larger change to Q. These transitions are then preferentially sampled.
-This method has achieved better perforance than DQN and would lkely be simpler to implement than solutions below.
 * Larger NN (more units and/or more layers): Learn a better represenation of the state space
 * Longer training and/or more training data
+* DQN with prioritized experience replay (Schaul et al. 2016): Associates high importance to transitions from the memory buffer that have a larger change to Q. These transitions are then preferentially sampled.
+This method has achieved better perforance than DQN and would likely be simpler to implement than solutions below.